jeffpar/pcjs.v1/_posts/2017-12-23-daylight-savings-time-headache.md

 ---
 layout: post
-title: Daylight Savings Time Headaches
+title: Daylight Savings Time Headache
 date: 2017-12-23 10:00:00
 permalink: /blog/2017/12/23/
 ---

-This past summer, I added a couple sets of Lotus 1-2-3 disk images to the PCjs archives ([1-2-3 Release 1A](/disks/pcx86/apps/lotus/1a/) and [1-2-3 Release 1A*](/disks/pcx86/apps/lotus/1as/)), and I had noticed with some amusement that Lotus had timestamped all their files with the local time of 1:23am.
+This past summer, I added a couple sets of Lotus 1-2-3 disk images to the PCjs archives ([1-2-3 Release 1A](/disks/pcx86/apps/lotus/123/1a/) and [1-2-3 Release 1A*](/disks/pcx86/apps/lotus/123/1as/)), and I had noticed with some amusement that Lotus had timestamped all their files with the local time of 1:23am.

-Fast-forward to this December, when I was updating the [disk manifest](/disks/pcx86/apps/lotus/1a/manifest.xml) for these Lotus 1-2-3 disks with my [DiskDump utility](/modules/diskdump/), and I noticed that all the file times were *now* being recorded as 2:23am.
+Fast-forward to this December, when I was updating the [disk manifest](/disks/pcx86/apps/lotus/123/1a/manifest.xml) for these Lotus 1-2-3 disks with my [DiskDump utility](/modules/diskdump/), and I noticed that all the file times were *now* being recorded as 2:23am.